Rahm tells a few Trump-like whoppers in his Stanford talk

 , Rahm told protesters they'd thank him one day, when associated savings helped get CPS finances in order.

 Obviously, that didn't work.
-Though now that the central office has identified those coffee pots as the culprit for our economic woes, maybe Rahm will reopen the 50 schools.
+Though now that the central office has identified those coffeepots as the culprit for our economic woes maybe Rahm will reopen the 50 schools.

-The talk at Stanford was the one in which Rahm lit into the left wing of the Democratic Party—telling them to "chill out, man," and basically blaming them for losing the election to Trump.
+The talk at Stanford was the one in which Rahm lit into the left wing of the Democratic Party—telling them to "take a chill pill," and basically blaming them for losing the election to Trump.
 Because they were too stupid to shut the fuck up and follow his command.

 "Winning is everything," he said.
 "You don't win, you can't make public policy.
 I say that because it is hard for people in our party to accept that principle.
 Sometimes you just got to win.
 OK?
 Our party likes to be right even if they lose."